walquis/learning-git/session-1-handout.md

 Now which tree (or trees) have the change?

-### Move same change backward through the trees
+### 2. Move the same change backward through the trees

-Recall that besides "hardness", we need to tell ```git reset``` the SHA to align with--that is, to reset to.
+Recall that besides specifying "hardness", we need to tell ```git reset``` the SHA to align with--that is, which SHA to reset to.

 (What is the previous value of HEAD?)
 ```
+$ git rev-parse HEAD
+$ git reset
-$ git reset    # What happened?
+$ git rev-parse HEAD   # What happened?
 Why?
+$ git status
 $ git reset --soft <previous-value-of-head>
+$ git rev-parse HEAD
 $ git status
 ```